LBCrion/sfwbar/doc/sfwbar.rst

 `fullscreen`, `urgent` and `preview`.

 a group item in a popup taskbar can have a `pin` class set if the item is pinned in the taskbar config.
+The last pinned item in the taskbar has a further class `last-pin` set.

 The `preview` class is set when the compositor supports window previews and the taskbar or switcher is configured to display window previews instead of icons.